Design history · Movements

 1924

-Rietveld and Truus Schröder-Schräder's three-storey terrace house in Utrecht is the movement's only completed total-design building.
-White stucco walls, primary-coloured trim, sliding partitions that reconfigure the upper floor.
-UNESCO World Heritage site since 2000.
-Now operated as a museum by the Centraal Museum Utrecht.
+The Schröder House in Utrecht is the movement's only completed total-design building.
+White stucco walls, primary-coloured trim and sliding partitions reconfigure the upper floor.
+Designed by Rietveld with Truus Schröder-Schräder in 1924, it is a UNESCO World Heritage site and is now operated as a museum by the Centraal Museum Utrecht.

 Architectuur typeface (Theo van Doesburg)